freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/create-and-add-to-sets-in-es6.md

 </section>

 ## Instructions

 <section id='instructions'>

-For this exercise, return a set with the following values: <code>1, 2, 3, 'Taco', 'Cat', 'Awesome'</code>
+For this exercise, return a set with the following values: `1, 2, 3, 'Taco', 'Cat', 'Awesome'`

 </section>

 ## Tests

 <section id='tests'>

 ```yml